 In this post we will discuss how pipeline reviews can expose a sales leader, and steps to prevent such an event.
-As a resource, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Sales Strategy section on pages 258 – 326 of the PDF for a complete resource to make your number.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Here is an example pipeline review between a Private Equity firm and Sales Leader.
 This Sales Leader had aggressive goals.
 The PE firm invested significant resources to ensure aggressive growth goals are achieved.
 The PE firm wanted to know if he would make the number next quarter.

 - PE Firm: Your average sales cycle length is 150 days.
 Correct?
 Why have 30% of your opportunities been active for over 250 days?